GluuFederation/cloud-native-edition/helm/README.md

    ### Common instructions on all Cloud providers (Both AWS and GKE)
     - Change `global.provisioner` value in `values.yaml` to `kubernetes.io/gce-pd`
-    - Enabling RBAC in the cluster before deploying the chart.
-This has to be done first.
-      To do this deploy the `tiller.yaml` file
-      `$ kubectl apply -f tiller.yaml`
     - Enable cloud deployment in `global.cloud.enabled` by setting it to `true`.
     - Disable `rbac` sub-chart installation.
 Instructions can be found in the config table above.
       `rbac.enabled: false`
-    - Disable all services except `nginx-ingress` services.
-For example, to disable `config` service
-      ```
-        global
-          config:
-            enabled: false
-      ```
+    - Install `nginx-ingress` Helm chart that can be found [nginx-ingress](https://github.com/kubernetes/ingress-nginx).
-        > **_NOTE:_** If FQDN is registered, no need to disable these services.
-Just forward the FQDN to the LB address.
+    - Make sure to forward the FQDN to the LB address.
-    - Install the chart by running
+    - Install the main Gluu server chart by running
     `helm install <release-name> -f values.yaml .`

   ### GCE